Find Affordable College Courses

 Best North Carolina Schools for Affordable Quality for a Master's in Curriculum & Instruction

 Our analysis found Appalachian State University to be the best value school for curriculum and instruction students who want to pursue a master’s degree in North Carolina.
-Located in the town of Boone, Appalachian State is a public school with a very large student population.
+Located in the town of Boone, Appalachian State is a public college with a very large student population.

 #2